 - Interlock all the fingers except the first ones (index) which point straight up.
-Cross the thumbs: Hands are in Venus Lock, so the females cross the left thumb over right and Males cross right over left.
+Cross the thumbs: Hands are in Venus Lock, so the females cross the left thumb over right and males cross right over left.
 Ideally the heels of the hands are togehter.

-- Begin to chant "Sat Nam" emphatically in a constant rhythm about eight times per 10 seconds.
+- Begin to chant "Sat Naam" emphatically in a constant rhythm about eight times per 10 seconds.

-- On "Nam" relax the belly.
+- On "Naam" relax the belly.
 Release the lock as you chant "Naam."
 (Almost like a sigh with the sound Naam)

-- Don't try to apply mul bhand.
+- Don't try to apply Mul Bhand.
 Mul bhand happens automatically if the navel is pulled.
 Consequently, the hips and lumbar spine do not rotate or flex.
-Your spine stays straight and the only motion your arms make is a slight up-and-down stretch with each "Sat Nam" as your chest lifts.
+Your spine stays extended.

-- The Eyes: are slightly open (1/10th the way) staring at the tip of the nose.
+- The Eyes are closed rolling up to the brow.
 It's putting pressure on the frontal lobe at the pituitary gland and doing good things for your brain.

 Continue at least 3 minutes, then inhale and squeeze the muscles tightly from the buttocks all the way up the back, past the shoulders.
 Mentally allow the energy to flow through the top of the skull.
-Ideally, you should relax for twice the length of time that the kriya was practiced.
+Ideally, you should relax for twice the length of time that the kriya was practiced, up to 15 minutes.